 Laser cutting and waterjet cutting are both high-tech, highly accurate forms of sheet metal fabrication.
-However, there is one clear winner when you compare the cost of laser cutting steel (or another metal) vs. waterjet cutting it.
+However, there is one clear winner when you compare laser cutting vs. waterjet cost-wise.

 Here's why laser cutting is more affordable for your project, no matter its size or shape.